 There are plenty of worthy Muslims who have a handle on this subject.
 Shabir Ally, Abdullah Kunde, Yusuf Ismail, Bassam Zawadi, the MDI debate team among others.

-However, as I have recently had some discussion with a brother from the Ahmadiyyah (a sub denomination of the Sunni denomination) I thought it would be do well to publish my research on this matter here.
+However, as I have recently had some discussion with someone from the Ahmadiyyah (a sub denomination of the Sunni denomination) I thought it would do well to publish my research on this matter here.

-Question to my fellow Muslims in regards to Holy Qur’an 4:157 as quoted above.
+The question to my fellow Muslims in regards to Qur’an 4:157 is as follows:

 Why would Allah Most High say